Employee monitoring is an excellent tool for understanding how your workforce operates.

 Record browser activity to enforce acceptable use policies for your computer network and ensure appropriate online behavior

 Monitor network bandwidth usage to identify bandwidth hogs

 Keep captured data on-premises for optimal data protection

 In this article you will learn how to use computer monitoring software to spy on what a user does in their web browser, the types of reports offered by CurrentWare’s computer monitoring software, and how to get a free trial to install on the device you want to track and control.

-Computer spy software can be split into two distinct categories: Computer programs that allow designated administrators to track computer usage on their managed devices, and malicious spyware programs that are used to unknowingly exfiltrate data on infected systems.
+Computer monitoring solutions can be split into two distinct categories: Computer programs that allow designated administrators to track computer usage on their managed devices, and malicious spyware programs that are used to unknowingly exfiltrate data on infected systems.

-Non-malicious computer spying software can be used by an employer to monitor a employee that is using a company-owned computer.
-Stealth monitoring(incognito monitoring) is used as a proactive protection measure for alerting managers and security personnel to unlawful or dangerous behaviors of their employees without making the computer spying software visible to them.
+Non-malicious spy software for PC can be used by an employer to monitor a employee that is using a company-owned computer.
+Stealth monitoring(incognito monitoring) is used as a proactive protection measure for alerting managers and security personnel to unlawful or dangerous behaviors of their employees without making the computer monitoring system visible to them.